Computed Tomography (CT)

 CT imaging is used to clearly show soft tissue, like the brain, as well as dense tissue, like bone.
 The information gathered during a CT scan is processed by a computer and interpreted by a radiologist to diagnose, or rule out, disease.

-Some CT scans require the use of a contrast medium.
 Given intravenously, the contrast agent highlights certain body parts to enable the radiologist to better see any abnormalities.
-CT scans of the abdomen and pelvis often require the patient to drink a barium-based liquid to outline the intestines for better viewing.
+CT scans of the abdomen and pelvis may require the patient to drink a dilute, iodinated contrast medium to outline the intestines for better viewing.